 Inform your doctor if you have the following conditions:

-- autoimmune disease (a condition where the body attacks its own cells)
+- autoimmune disease (a condition where the body attacks its cells)

-- had an organ or bone marrow transplant that used donor stem cells (allogeneic)
+- have had bone marrow transplant that used donor stem cells (allogeneic) or solid organ transplant

 It is important that you do not get pregnant while being treated with Pembrolizumab.
+You must use effective contraception during treatment and for at least 4 months after your last dose.
 You may wish to discuss birth control methods with your doctor or pharmacist.
-Avoid pregnancy for at least 4 months after you stop taking this medicine.

 Avoid breastfeeding during treatment and for 4 months after your final dose of this medicine.